-We manage our services and serve all of our customers from three third-party data center facilities located in the United States and from a limited number of cloud computing services facilities.
-While we control the actual computer and storage systems upon which our platform runs, and deploy them to the data center facilities, we do not control the operation of these facilities.
+We manage our services and serve all of our customers from a limited number of third-party data center facilities and cloud computing services facilities.
+While we control the actual computer and storage systems upon which our software runs, and deploy them to the data center facilities, we do not control the operation of these facilities.